Skip to content

 No foreign keys

-There are no functions for easy creating foreign keys.
-You can always add a foreign key using below migration but this is a real pain as you have to write your own SQL together with some Ruby code.
 I thought that migrations are for writing no SQL.
-If I have to write my own SQL for such a simple things then I’d rather do them on my own from the very beginning using just plan SQL.
+If I had to write my own SQL for such a simple things then I’d rather do them on my own from the very beginning using just plan SQL.

 class ExampleMigration < ActiveRecord::Migration